 Aircraft carriers are one of the most visible symbols of a country’s military power.
 China is among a small handful of countries that possess multiple aircraft carriers.
-China reportedly began construction on its third carrier, the Fujian, at Shanghai’s Jiangnan Shipyard in 2017, and on June 17, 2022, the carrier was launched to great fanfare.
+On November 5, 2025, China commissioned its third aircraft carrier, named Fujian, into the People’s Liberation Army Navy (PLAN).
+The Fujian, equipped with an electromagnetic catapult launching system (EMALS), is considerably more advanced than China’s second carrier Shandong and first carrier Liaoning, but it still lags more capable U.S. carriers in certain aspects.

 Key Facts

-- The Fujian is larger than its predecessors, which will enable it to support a more robust airwing.
+- The Fujian is larger than its predecessors, which allows it to support a more robust airwing.
 It displaces roughly 80,000 tonnes, compared to the Liaoning’s 60,000 tonnes and the Shandong’s 66,000.
 The Fujian is also considerably larger than France’s Charles de Gaulle carrier (42,000 tonnes) and the United Kingdom’s HMS Queen Elizabeth (65,000 tonnes), but smaller than the U.S. Navy’s Ford-class carrier (100,000 tonnes).

 How the Fujian Stacks Up